 We have had a Rose, a Poppy, a Violet and a differently spelled Jasmine.
 Now we are blessed with another pretty flower.
 Dahlia Elizabeth Wildblood was born at Bolton Royal Hospital.
-The seven-pound, eight-once bloom is the first child of Lissa and Sam, who married in 2011 and are shown lower on this page.
+The seven-pound, eight-ounce bud is the first child of Lissa and Sam, who married in 2011 and are shown lower on this page.
 The Royal Horticultural Society says dahlias are easy to grow but need some winter protection.
 Could we have a Daffodil next please?

 Dean Wildblood seems happy at the wheel of a Mustang on the day of his wedding to longtime friend Jennifer Hodierne, blissfully riding shotgun.
 The Dudley-tree marriage took place at Hagley Hall, Worcestershire.
 Although a premier site, the venue does not exactly make the event a destination wedding, as it is a 15-minute drive in a fast car from Brierley Hill, where Dean's electrical services are based.
 Jen is also a local.
 The couple once made news as Coach Tour celebs .
 Here's hoping their life together will be as shiny as their coach and as bright as their faces when snapped on a sunny Saturday.

 An erstwhile Wildblood fancier living in Maryland, Marsha Church King, at the insistent urging of your websmithy, went out of her way to visit the cemetery in northeast New Jersey, named below, and photograph the grave of the lady christened in Shropshire as Fanny Wildblood.
 The tombstone places Fanny's birth in 1853 but both her birth and baptism were recorded in April 1852.